 The main risk is bleeding into or around the thyroid gland.
 With severe bleeding, there may be pressure on the windpipe (trachea).
 This problem is rare.

 Thyroid nodule fine needle aspirate biopsy; Biopsy - thyroid - skinny-needle; Skinny-needle thyroid biopsy; Thyroid nodule - aspiration; Thyroid cancer - aspiration

-Schlumberger MJ, Filetti S, Alexander EA, Hay ID.
-Nontoxic diffuse and nodular goiter and thyroid neoplasia.
+Schlumberger MJ, Filetti S, Alexander EK, Hay ID.
+Nontoxic diffuse goiter, nodular thyroid disorders, and thyroid malignancies.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 13th ed.
 Philadelphia, PA: Elsevier; 2016:chap 14.

 Updated by: Debra G. Wechter, MD, FACS, General Surgery Practice Specializing in Breast Cancer, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.